Ben Simmons: Senior national team

 Simmons made his senior debut for Australia in the 2013 FIBA Oceania Championship against New Zealand.
 He scored four total points in the two-game series and was a part of the gold medal-winning Australian team.
 In July 2014, Simmons was added to the Boomers extended squad for the 2014 FIBA Basketball World Cup, but did not make the final 12-man roster.

 Since 2013, Simmons has verbally stated that he would play for Australia on multiple occasions (including the FIBA World Cup and the Olympics), but has always withdrawn from the team before competition.
 In August 2015, Simmons signaled his intentions to represent Australia at the 2016 Summer Olympics and said he was aiming to win a medal.
 In April 2016, Simmons withdrew from the team in order to prepare for his rookie season in the NBA.
 On 15 May 2019, Simmons confirmed he would represent Australia in the 2019 FIBA World Cup and multiple exhibition games against Canada and the United States.
 In July 2019, Simmons announced that he would not play for the Australian national team in 2019, citing "professional obligations".

 In October 2017, Simmons made clear his intentions to represent Australia at the 2020 Summer Olympics in Tokyo; however, he withdrew from the Australia Olympic squad in June 2021, stating that he was focusing improving his shooting skills for the 2021–22 NBA season.
 Simmons was not included in Australia's preliminary team selection pool for the 2023 FIBA World Cup but was given an open invitation to attend selection camp by head coach Brian Goorjian; he ultimately ruled himself out to focus on rehabilitation from an ongoing back injury.
 In August 2023, Simmons declared his intent to join the Australian team for the 2024 Summer Olympics; he was not included in the preliminary team selection pool announced in April 2024 due to back problems.

+In August 2026, it was reported that Simmons is planning to join the Australian National Team private minicamp, eyeing a potential NBA comeback.